xcp-ng/xcp-ng-org/docs/install.md

 #### 14. Reboot

-After a reboot, you should see the Grub menu:
+After a reboot, you should see the GRUB menu:

 ![](https://xcp-ng.org/assets/img/screenshots/install23.png)